Ted's Hiking World Pywiack Cascade Overlook

 There are lots of wonderful flowers about; I mustn't ignore them.

-Finally reaching my planned first overlook, I am close enough to view most of the cascade, and what a sight it is!
-I search for good vantage points, always trying to keep a big rock or a tree between myself and the edge of the chasm.
+Finally reaching the first planned overlook, I am close enough to view most of the cascade; and what a sight it is!
+A search for good vantage points involves trying always to keep a big rock or a tree between myself and the edge of the chasm.

 *